The Ultimate Diet Guide to Planning Your Drug Detox Menu

-Nothing more to it.
-Drink lots of water, and avoid sugar drinks like soda and fruit juice.
+Drink lots of water and avoid sugary drinks like soda and fruit juice.

-.
-And don’t be afraid to have fun with this!
+Aim for 5 to 9 servings of fruits and vegetables every day.
 There are tons of different types of fruit out there.
 Not big on apples?
 Try mangos.
 Hate celery?
 A spinach salad with strawberries, chopped walnuts, and a light vinaigrette is easy to make and delicious.

-Protein is a building block of a healthy body.
-You don’t need much —WebMD suggests 46 grams of protein for women and 56 grams for men each day.
-And protein isn’t just in meat.
-A small container of yogurt has about 11 grams, and a cup of dry beans has 16.
+Protein is a building block for a healthy body.
+You don’t need much — medical experts suggest 46 grams of protein for women and 56 grams for men each day.
+Protein isn’t just in meat, beans and yogurt are good sources of protein.

 Sample meal plan

 It’s called the most important meal of the day for a reason.
 Try scrambled eggs with some chopped bell peppers and onion to get your protein and some vegetables.
-Still hungry?
-Cut up some fruit, spread some almond butter on toast, and have a mid-morning snack.
+If you are still feeling hungry you can cut up some fruit, spread some almond butter on toast and have a mid-morning snack.

-Give the salad a try.
 There are plenty of pre-made salad mixes that have all the ingredients ready to go.
-Look for dark leaves like spinach or kale.
-For an afternoon snack, stick with some nuts, string cheese, or applesauce.
+Look for dark leaves like spinach or kale for the most nutrition.
+For an afternoon snack, you can have some nuts, string cheese or organic applesauce.

-.”
-Top it with some cacao nibs or small piece of dark chocolate.
+If you’re used to having dessert you can make some healthier indulgences.
+Try blending some frozen bananas, milk, and nut butter into “nice cream.”
+Top it with some cacao nibs or small pieces of dark chocolate.
 When it comes to sweets, it’s all about moderation.